Tate Liang

 Professors Mersiha Veledar, Daisy Ames, Nader Tehrani

-Traditional double-loaded circulatory spines are reimagined into shared activity spaces by enlarging public areas and creating vertical cuts that allow access to natural light and views.
-A new modality where separate units are linked by balconies captures multigenerational and modern living arrangements, allowing connection while retaining individuality.
+Enlarged public areas and vertical cuts create access to natural light and views, reimagining traditional double-loaded circulatory spines into shared activity spaces.
+A new modality where separate units are linked by balconies captures multigenerational and modern living arrangements, allowing connection while retaining privacy.
 A continuous public promenade spirals sectionally through each complex, leading residents to a central public volume.
-An urban analysis reveals Baltimore’s challenging history of redlining, and the unequal distribution of urban “open space” in predominately well-off neighbourhoods, while being confined to small grid interventions elsewhere.
+Urban analyses reveal options to confront Baltimore’s challenging history of redlining, and the unequal distribution of urban “open space” in predominately well-off neighbourhoods, while being confined to small grid interventions elsewhere.